Freight Shipping from Las Vegas to New Orleans

 How much does it cost to ship freight from Las Vegas to New Orleans?

-Full truckload (FTL) rates from Las Vegas, NV to New Orleans, LA currently range from $4,218-$5,199 for a standard dry van load over the 1,962-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to New Orleans, LA currently range $4,218-$5,199 (roughly $2.16-$2.65 per mile over 1,962 miles).
 LTL shipments typically cost $1,279-$2,068 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to New Orleans?